Submissions

 • Title

 This title page provides the title, date, and the name of the researcher and address.
 The title is extremely important.
-So it should be comprehensive, precise, and reflect the original theme of the article.
+So, it should be comprehensive, precise, and reflect the original theme of the article.

 • Information about the Author

-Author(s)’ name should be placed on the title page of the final paper right after the title on the left corner and the institution’s name along with further details should be placed in the footnote specified with the symbol(*).Please indicate the corresponding author in case the paper has multiple authors, as well as one article, which cannot be written by more than two authors.
+Author(s)’ name should be placed on the title page of the final paper right after the title on the left corner and the institution’s name along with further details should be placed in the footnote specified with the symbol (*).
+Please indicate the corresponding author in case the paper has multiple authors, as well as one article, which cannot be written by more than two authors.
 A separate page containing the full name of Author(s), Email Address, affiliated Institute, Postal address, and phone number(s) should also be submitted along with the article.

 • Abstract

-The abstract is a self-contained paragraph that summarizes the entire study; its purposes, methods, results, interpretations.
+The abstract is a self-contained paragraph that summarizes the entire study; its purposes, methods, results, and interpretations.
 The abstract of a research article seems first but it is often best to write this at last.
 The author would enclose an abstract containing approximately 250 words.
 It should deliver a concise summary of the objectives, methodology (including the species studied), key results, and major conclusions of the study.
 It should be written in complete sentences without subheadings.
 The abstract must be written in the English language.

 • Keywords